Christmas lights: Public venues

-Neighbourhoods
+Neighborhoods

 Outdoor lighting outfits for the home were offered in quantity starting in the 1930s.
 By the 1960s, with the popularity of tract housing in the US, it became increasingly common to outline the house (particularly the eaves) with weatherproof Christmas lights.
 The Holiday Trail of Lights is a joint effort by cities in east Texas and northwest Louisiana that had its origins in the Festival of Lights and Christmas Festival in Natchitoches, started in 1927, making it one of the oldest light festivals in the US.
 Fulton Street in Palo Alto, California, has the nickname "Christmas Tree Lane" due to the display of lighted Christmas trees along the street.

 A familiar pastime during the holiday season is to drive or walk around neighborhoods in the evening to see the lights displayed on homes.
 While some homes have no lights, others may have ornate displays requiring weeks to construct.
 Some displays are created for charities or local councils, for instance an annual display in Sleaford, Lincolnshire, is hosted around the Christmas period to raise money for their Lincolnshire and Nottingham air ambulances.
 They successfully raised £1,389.09 during their 2022 attempt.
 A few have made it to the Extreme Christmas TV specials shown on HGTV, at least one requiring a generator and another requiring separate electrical service to supply the electrical power required.

 In Australia and New Zealand, chains of Christmas lights were quickly adopted as an effective way to provide ambient lighting to verandas, where cold beer is often served in the hot summer evenings.
 Since the late 20th century, increasingly elaborate Christmas lights have been displayed, and driving around between 8 and 10 p.m. to view the lights has become a popular form of family entertainment.
 In some areas Christmas lighting becomes a fierce competition, with town councils offering awards for the best decorated house, in other areas it is seen as a co-operative effort, with residents priding themselves on their street or their neighbourhood.
 Today it is estimated that more than 150 million light sets are sold in America each year, with more than 80 million homes decorated with holiday lights.
 The town of McAdenville, North Carolina, United States have a tradition called Christmas Town USA where the entire town is decorated with Christmas lights.
 The town of Lobethal, South Australia, in the Adelaide Hills, is famed for its Christmas lighting displays.
 Many residents expend great effort to have the best light display in the town.
 Residents from the nearby city of Adelaide often drive to the town to view them.
 In the US, the television series The Great Christmas Light Fight features homes across the country in a competition of homes with elaborate Christmas light displays.